Michael Mathieu

-Michael Mathieu (born 24 June 1984) is a retired Bahamian sprinter from Freeport, Grand Bahama who specialized in the 200 metres and 400 metres.
-He was part of the Bahamian silver medal-winning team in the men's 4×400 metres relay at the 2008 Beijing Olympics, running second leg and recording a 44.0 split, and the gold medal-winning team at the 2012 Summer Olympics.
+Michael Walter Mathieu (born 24 June 1984) is a retired Bahamian sprinter hailing from Freeport, Grand Bahama who specialized in the 200 metres and 400 metres.
+He was part of the Bahamian silver medal-winning team in the men's 4 × 400 metres relay at the 2008 Beijing Olympics, running second leg and recording a 44.0 split, and the gold medal-winning team at the 2012 Summer Olympics.
 He was also a part of second place relay team at the 2007 World Championships.
-He won the bronze medal in the 4x400 metres relay in the 2016 Summer Olympics.
+He won the bronze medal in the 4 × 400 metres relay in the 2016 Summer Olympics.

 Individually, he has won medals at the Central American and Caribbean Championships, taking the 400 m silver medal in 2008 and the 200 m gold in 2011.
 His personal bests are 20.16 seconds for the 200 m and 45.06 for the 400 m (the former being the Bahamian record mark).

 Career

 Mathieu attended St George's High School in the Bahamas, graduating in 2001 as their "Most Outstanding Athlete".
 He gained a sports scholarship to attend Southwestern Christian College in Texas, United States.
 As a junior athlete, he won two relay medals in the under-20 section of the 2002 CAC Junior Championships.
 The following year he took the 400 m bronze medal at the 2003 Pan American Junior Athletics Championships.
 Moving up the age categories, he won a 400 m relay bronze medal at the 2006 NACAC Under-23 Championships in Athletics.

 In 2004 he began studying economics at Texas Tech University and started competing for the Texas Tech Red Raiders under coach Wes Kittley.
 In the 2005 indoor track and field season he was runner-up at the Big 12 Conference meet in the 400 m and 4 × 400 m relay.
 He earned All-American honours by reaching the NCAA indoor relay final, then achieved the same feat in the outdoor season.
 The 2006 indoor season was his last at Texas Tech: he set a 200 m personal best of 21.34 seconds and again reached the NCAA relay final.

 He reached the senior international level at the 2007 World Championships and became a fixture in the Bahamian national team from then onwards.
 He ran in the heats, both individually and in the relay, at the 2008 IAAF World Indoor Championships, then won two silver medals in the events at the 2008 Central American and Caribbean Championships.
 At the 2008 Summer Olympics he reached the semi-finals of the 400 m and took the relay silver medal with a time of 2:58.03 minutes.